CUFCTL/mlbd/index.md

 - [Neural Networks: Dense Layers](notebooks/neural-networks-dense.ipynb)
 - [Neural Networks: Convolutional Layers](notebooks/neural-networks-conv.ipynb)

-If you have created an Anaconda environment on Palmetto, you can run these notebooks on [JupyterHub](https://www.palmetto.clemson.edu/jupyterhub/).
+If you have created an Anaconda environment on Palmetto, you can run these notebooks through [Palmetto OnDemand](https://openod02.palmetto.clemson.edu/).
 Go to the [Getting Started](skills/getting-started.md) page for instructions.

 You can also run these notebooks very easily using [Google Colaboratory](https://colab.research.google.com/)!
-Simply select the "Github" tab, search for the __cufctl/creative-inquiry__ repository, and then you'll be able to select from a list of our notebooks.
+Simply select the "Github" tab, search for the __cufctl/mlbd__ repository, and then you'll be able to select from a list of our notebooks.
 Once you open a notebook you can save a copy of it to Google Drive.
 You may also need to go to "Edit" > "Notebook settings" to change the runtime to Python 3 and to use a GPU if you need it.
 Otherwise, it just works!

 ### Project Gallery